LaravelDaily/course-react-parking/docs/Lesson 19 - Parking history page.md

 # Lesson 19 - Parking history page

-Now when a parking is stopped, it simply disappears from the active parking list.
+Now when parking is stopped, it simply disappears from the active parking list.
 The intention was to separate parking orders into "active" and "history" categories for convenience and clarity.

 In this lesson, let's implement the list of parking history.